Amadeus-Winarto/model_zoo/README.md

 # model_zoo
 A list of Python Scripts that implement various model architectures in Keras

+# How To Use:
+## InceptionV3:
+import models
+inception = models.InceptionV3()